 Slightly obvious, but some travelers don’t realize that Uber is available in more than 600 countries globally.
 If you have access to Wi-Fi, Uber is often cheaper than cabs.
 A handy app to have, and I use it everywhere.

 Some people think it’s dead now that the “name your price” feature is not the hot way to book.
 I love Priceline; it’s consistently the best global aggregator of rental cars.
 Not only is this my first stop when looking for a rental car, 95% of the time it’s who I use to book the rental car.
 I’ve used Priceline for years.
-Never had any issues with a reservation and always got the best deal.
+I never had any issues with a reservation and always got the best deal.

 I’m a longtime fan of Travelzoo.
 I not only book through them, but I subscribe to their Top 20 List.
 Travelzoo’s Top 20 is my favorite email each week.
 It’s a good pulse on prices across the globe, and you can score killer deals because they often bundle things.
 They do all the work tracking down the best deals, and often their deals waive all fees.
 For example, you can typically avoid that pesky “resort fee”if you book a deal through Travelzoo.

 Consider this the granddaddy of second opinions.
 Use it to compare airfare of when you need round-trip, one-way, or multi-city flights.
 Like Kayak, Google Flights offers an Explore Map to view flight prices from your home location.
 The Travel Trends tool allows you to choose the dates when you will be traveling to see historical flight price trends and the latest hotel deals.
 Google Flights also picks up your location and makes recommendations based on where you are.